sib-swiss/AWS-docker/docs/tutorial.md

 The IP addresses need to be replaced with the IP v4 address of your launced instance.
 Do this with a text editor (e.g. `nano`).

 !!! note
-    In a real case, you would prepare this file locally after you have launced your instance (i.e. when you know your public IP).
-After you have generated it, you can copy it to the instance with e.g. `rsync` or `scp`.
+    In a real case, you would prepare the user list locally after you have launced your instance (i.e. when you know your public IP).
+After you have generated it, you can copy the user list to the instance with e.g. `rsync` or `scp`.

 Now that we have the user list ready we can generate the credentials with the script `generate_credentials`: